 - How to pack a suitcase in 10 steps without crying or screaming – Not guaranteed to work.

 - 10 things to do in Stockport: a town of vegan eats and vintage treats – My most popular UK-based post.
-People really love Stockport.

 - Eight places to visit in Dumfries and Galloway, Scotland – A collection for my mini series on South West Scotland.
 It links off to eight separate posts about different towns/villages/things, with Kirkcudbright and the walk from Rockcliffe to Kippford being by far the most popular.
+This went viral at the time of publication.